Optional Practical Training for F-1 students

 Before you can participate in OPT, you'll need to get approval from US Citizenship and Immigration Services, which can take up to 90 days.

-You don't have to have a specific position already when you apply, but you will need to get a position for post-completion OPT within 90 days in order to stay in F-1 status.
+You don’t need to have a job offer when you apply, but you are required to begin working on post-completion OPT within 90 days of the start date on your OPT EAD card in order to maintain valid F-1 status.

 When classes are in session, OPT can only be part-time, up to 20 hours per week.
 It can be full time during the summer and other breaks.

 Post-completion OPT is full time (more than 20 hours per week).
 You can work with multiple organizations, as long as each position is directly related to your major field of study.

 If you are considering an unpaid internship or position, you may do so during the regular post-completion OPT period, but you should get written verification that your position does not violate any local, state, and federal labor laws from someone in HR at your organization.
 Financial compensation is not the only indicator of employment.

 - You currently hold F-1 status

 - You have finished at least 1 academic year as a full-time student at a US institution

 - You have not participated in full-time CPT for 12 months or more at your degree level

 If you re-enter the US using a new SEVIS record after your previous record was terminated, you need to complete another academic year of full-time study before you can apply for OPT.